 - Access the Explore the World app and digitally immerse yourself in a...

-- Compact design but still offers the 18" Stride of large elliptical
+- Compact design offers an 18" stride of large elliptical

 - 16 levels of resistance allow you to dial the challenge up or down